Mainakcris7/flask-gem/README.md

 ![Logo](./static/flask_gem_avatar.png)

+### Release Note: v1.1.0

+#### New Feature: Chat Based on History

+- Introducing the new "Chat Based on History" feature in FlaskGem v1.1.0!
+- Users can now access previous chat history within the application.
+- Easily review past conversations and continue discussions seamlessly.
+- Enhances user experience by providing context and continuity in chats.

 ## Features

 1. **Text and Image Queries**: FlaskGem allows users to make both text and image queries to the Gemini AI platform.